 A representative set of feature and information associations, preferably at least one instance of each named association.
 (It is not necessary to create an instance for each and every pair of object classes which may be linked by an association.)

-At least one instance of each meta-feature and data quality feature.
+At least one instance of each meta feature and data quality feature.

 At least one update dataset should also be prepared, to validate the update dataset format and packaging.